Home / Career Guides / Loss Control Specialist

 Are there specific types of businesses that require the services of a loss control specialist?

 This profession is often found in industries with significant potential for loss or damage, such as manufacturing, construction, and insurance.
-However, any business with inherent risks to assets, including human resources, may need the expertise of a loss control specialist to prevent potential accidents and reduce losses.
+However, any business with inherent risks to assets, including human resources, may need their expertise to prevent potential accidents and reduce losses.

 What is the typical day of a loss control specialist like?